Table of Contents

 Here are some safe ways to backup your data:

-- Cloud storage.
 Cloud storage can be a good solution, but keep in mind that it can still be hacked.
 If you opt for cloud storage, make sure to have another backup in place.

-- Local data backups.
 Local data backups involve backing up information to a separate drive.
 It is recommended to back up your work daily and to only keep them on site if the location is fireproof.
 Some businesses even opt to store their data backups in security boxes.

-- External hard drives.
 Small businesses may not have the financial capability to invest in expensive backup systems.
 In this case, external hard drives are a good option.
 They are easy to use and inexpensive.
 Keep these off site for extra safety.

-- Local area networks.
 Using local area networks, also known as LAN, data can be backed up to another computer or server within the business.
 These servers can be secured in a locked cage or cabinet to prevent fire damage.